mascam97/laravel-api-quotes/README.md

 -   [Larastan](https://github.com/nunomaduro/larastan) - PHP tool to find errors in your code.
 -   [PHP Code Standards Fixer](https://cs.symfony.com/) - PHP tool to fixe your code to follow standards.
 -   [Rector](https://getrector.org/) - Instant Upgrades and Automated Refactoring of any PHP 5.3+ code.
+-   [PHP Insights](https://phpinsights.com/) - The perfect starting point to analyze the code quality of your PHP projects.
 -   [Data transfer objects with batteries included](https://github.com/spatie/data-transfer-object)
 -   [Laravel Query Builder v4](https://spatie.be/docs/laravel-query-builder/v4/introduction) - PHP package that allows you to filter, sort and include eloquent relations based on a request.
 -   [Laravel Model State](https://spatie.be/docs/laravel-model-states/v2/01-introduction) - Advanced state support for Laravel models